esi/esi-issues/README.md

 ### How do I make authenticated requests?

-ESI uses the same standard oauth2 flow CREST used.
-[We released a blog detailing the SSO flow for ESI applications](https://developers.eveonline.com/blog/article/sso-to-authenticated-calls), but you can use whatever oauth2 library you're most comfortable with.
+ESI uses the same standard OAuth 2.0 flow CREST used.
+[We released a blog detailing the SSO flow for ESI applications](https://developers.eveonline.com/blog/article/sso-to-authenticated-calls), but you can use whatever OAuth 2.0 library you're most comfortable with.

 ### What is the error limit?